 Information on the cases of Coronavirus (COVID-19) and number of deaths for Doncaster.
-This data will be updated on a regular basis.
+This data will be updated on a weekly basis.

 |Week number||Week ending||Confirmed cases|

 *To ensure cases remain low and to avoid any lockdown restrictions returning to Doncaster, we need to keep to the basics:

 - If we do get any symptoms we think might be Coronavirus, we need to book a test straight away.

 - The graph below shows weekly deaths in Doncaster and whether or not they are attributable to COVID 19.

 - We have also included a line of “expected deaths.”
 This shows the average number of deaths you would expect to see in Doncaster at this time of year.